bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 #### - with segmentation branch

 The structure is implemented the same as the Caffe network.
-To train DIH,
+In DIH, to pre-train the joint network, they constructed a synthesized composite dataset based on ADE20K, which provides images segmentations.
+While  we use HCOCO instead, leveraging existing segmentaitons of COCO images from COCO-Stuff dataset [GitHub](https://github.com/nightrome/cocostuff).
+In our experiment, we leverage the object segmentations to pretrain the network using HCOCO, and then freeze the segmentation branch and finetune harmonization branch using the whole dataset.

+To pre-train this model, under the folder `with_semantics/`, run:

 `python train_seg.py --data_dir <Your Path to Dataset> --init_lr 0.0001 --batch_size 32`

+After that, freeze the segmentation branch and finetune harmonization branch.
+Run:

+`python finetune.py --data_dir <Your Path to Dataset> --init_lr 0.0001 --batch_size 32`

 Specify the directory of Image Harmonization Dataset after `data_dir`.